peteroupc/html3dutil/doc/H3DU.Math.md

 * `vector` (Type: Array.&lt;Number>)<br>
     A 3-element vector giving the X, Y, and Z coordinates of the 3D point to transform.
 * `matrix` (Type: Array.&lt;Number>)<br>
     A 4x4 matrix.
-After undoing the transformation to X and Y window coordinates, the vector will be transformed by the inverse of this matrix according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method.

- To convert to world space, this parameter will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order).
+After undoing the transformation to window coordinates, the vector will be transformed by the inverse of this matrix according to the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method.<br> To convert to world space, this parameter will generally be a projection-view matrix (projection matrix multiplied by the view matrix, in that order).
 To convert to object (model) space, this parameter will generally be a model-view-projection matrix (projection-view matrix multiplied by the world [model] matrix, in that order).

-If the matrix includes a projection transform returned by <a href="H3DU.Math.md#H3DU.Math.mat4ortho">H3DU.Math.mat4ortho</a>, <a href="H3DU.Math.md#H3DU.Math.mat4perspective">H3DU.Math.mat4perspective</a>, or similar <a href="H3DU.Math.md">H3DU.Math</a> methods, then in the <i>window coordinate</i> space, X coordinates increase rightward, Y coordinates increase upward, and Z coordinates within the view volume range from 0 to 1 and increase from front to back, unless otherwise specified in those methods' documentation.
-If "yUp" is null, false, or omitted, the Y coordinates increase downward instead of upward and vice versa.
+See <a href="H3DU.Math.md#H3DU.Math.vec3toWindowPoint">H3DU.Math.vec3toWindowPoint</a> for the meaning of window coordinates with respect to the "matrix" and "yUp" parameters.
-* `viewport` (Type: Array.&lt;Number>)<br>
+* `viewport` (Type: Boolean)<br>
-    A 4-element array specifying the starting position and size of the viewport in window units (such as pixels).
-In order, the four elements are the starting position's X coordinate, its Y coordinate, the viewport's width, and the viewport's height.
-Throws an error if the width or height is less than 0.
+    Has the same meaning as "viewport" in the <a href="H3DU.Math.md#H3DU.Math.vec3toWindowPoint">H3DU.Math.vec3toWindowPoint</a> method.
 * `yUp` (Type: Boolean) (optional)<br>
-    If false, null, or omitted, reverses the sign of the Y coordinate returned by the <a href="H3DU.Math.md#H3DU.Math.mat4projectVec3">H3DU.Math.mat4projectVec3</a> method before converting it to window coordinates.
-If window Y coordinates increase upward, the viewport's starting position is at the lower left corner.
-If those coordinates will increase downward, the viewport's starting position is at the upper left corner.
+    Has the same meaning as "yUp" in the <a href="H3DU.Math.md#H3DU.Math.vec3toWindowPoint">H3DU.Math.vec3toWindowPoint</a> method.

 #### Return Value